For multi-day trips with a heavy pack. Manufacturers emphasize durability and support in the creation of backpacking boots. See backpacking boots

 - The Voyageur is a hiking shoe from Keen which wears a low-profile look yet ready for the outdoors.
 Its upper is made of a combination of leather and mesh to create a balance between water resistance and breathability.
 A fabric able to wick away moisture lines its inside for comfort.
 Auxiliary features of the upper include heel lock, pull tabs and pronounced toe cap.

 - The S3 Heel Support Structure — S3 referring to Shock, Suspension and Stability — is a technology developed to give firm support without compromising soft cushioning.
 It addresses pressure upon impacts and helps prevent accidental twisting of the ankles.

-- This day hiking shoe from Keen uses a compression-molded EVA midsole for lightweight cushioning.
+- This desert hiking shoe from Keen uses a compression-molded EVA midsole for lightweight cushioning.
 It is paired with a metatomical footbed which takes care of arch support.
 An ESS shank is in charge with the provision of underfoot firmness.